rackerlabs/docs-core-infra-user-guide/networking_and_security/index.rst

 should be used with caution.

 For OnMetal servers,
-attaching and detaching networks is currently supported.
+attaching and detaching networks is not supported.

 Building servers without PublicNet or ServiceNet
 ++++++++++++++++++++++++++++++++++++++++++++++++